GitJournal/gitjournal.io/content/blog/2020-10-01-Sept-Update.md

 ## Changes

 Most of my time this month was spent building the GitJournal website for the Hacker News launch.
-I've always been more of backend developer, and CSS is something I've always struggled with.
+I've always been more of a backend developer, and CSS is something I've always struggled with.
 However this time after using [Tailwind CSS](https://tailwindcss.com/), building the website was much easier.

 It's the first time I've felt so comfortable building a website.
 This has resulted in almost doubling the number of unique views per day (Aug - 40 vs Sept - 70).